-This page shows I-80 Gold (IAUX) financial statements, including the income statement, balance sheet, cash flow statement, and key financial ratios.
+I-80 Gold (IAUX) reported $95.2M in revenue for fiscal year 2025, up 89.1% from the prior fiscal year.
+This page shows its income statement, balance sheet, cash flow statement, and key financial ratios.
 View 3 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
 All figures are derived from SEC filings (10-K and 10-Q reports).

 Financial Health Signals